mjmlio/mjml/packages/mjml-hero/README.md

 Image sizes outside this guidance often result in poor rendering.

-Use `background-color` to provide a fallback color ins case an email client doesn't support `background-url`.
+Use `background-color` to provide a fallback color in case an email client doesn't support `background-url`.

 Fixed height